 Hepatitis B is actually very preventable as long as the right steps are taken proactively.
-Studies have shown that vaccination along with post-exposure prophylaxis have actually significantly lessened the cases of infection.
-Risk is also significantly reduced by other methods like not having unprotected sex, not using contaminated needles and avoiding other contaminated utensils.
+Studies have shown that vaccination along with post-exposure prophylaxis has actually significantly lessened the cases of infection.
+The risk is also significantly reduced by other methods like not having unprotected sex, not using contaminated needles and avoiding other contaminated utensils.

 The Truth About Vaccination